nsrau/azure-docs.it-it/articles/azure-portal/azure-portal-dashboard-share-access.md

 <properties
-   pageTitle="Accesso al dashboard del portale di Azure | Microsoft Azure" description="Questo articolo illustra come condividere l'accesso a un dashboard nel portale di Azure." services="azure-portal" documentationCenter="" authors="tfitzmac"
+   pageTitle="Azure portal dashboard access | Microsoft Azure" description="This article explains how to share access to a dashboard in the Azure portal." services="azure-portal" documentationCenter="" authors="tfitzmac"